How long will it take to have my application completed with the Alberta Dental Association and College?

 Certificates of Standing and/or Letters of Good Standing are valid for eight weeks from the date of their issuance.

-Who can write my character reference letters and what king of format do they need to be written in?
+Who can write my character reference letters and what kind of format do they need to be written in?

 Character reference letters may be written by friends or work colleagues, but not family members or classmates.
 Letters should be a minimum of three paragraphs in length.
 Letters must be signed with an original signature, dated and contain the character reference’s contact information.
 Letters must all be written independently by character references.

 Due to the current situation with COVID-19, what is the process for writing the ADA&C Ethics and Jurisprudence Examination and registering?

 How can I access the Ethics and Jurisprudence Exam material?

 What format is the Ethics and Jurisprudence Exam in?
 Is it multiple choice or open book?